dadepo/ipl/README.md

 To generate these jars, follow the following procedure:

  - make sure to have maven install
+ - make sure to be using JDK 8 (TODO see how to remove this requirement)
  - from the root of the project run
  - `./gradlew install`
  - The jars would be generated and can be copied from `~/.m2/repository/ipl-spark/`